Monceau station: Access

 The station has a single entrance named Place de la République-Dominicaine, leading to the south sidewalk of Boulevard de Courcelles near the Barrière de la Rotonde de Chartres, which marks the entrance to Parc Monceau on the said square.
 Made up of a fixed staircase, it is adorned with a Guimard entrance, which was the subject of a decree as a historic monument on 12 February 2016.

 Station layout

 Platforms

 Monceau is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
 The decoration is of the style used for most metro stations.
-The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 revival, and the bevelled white ceramic tiles cover the walls, the vault and the tympans.
+The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 revival, and the bevelled white ceramic tiles cover the walls, the vault and the tunnel exits.
 The advertising frames are metallic and the name of the station is written in Parisine font on enameled plates.
 The shell seats, in a green color, are typical of the Motte style.